-Protect Conductors with Bushings
+Protect conductors with bushings

 Plastic anti-short bushings protect the wires from being damaged by the sharp edge of the armor when the cable gets clamped down into a connector.
 And even if the connector you’re using has its own bushing, make sure to add a bushing like the one shown here.
 It’s a cheap and easy way to achieve an extra level of protection.
 Some manufacturers supply a bag of anti-short bushings when you buy the cable, or you can buy a pack for a couple bucks.

-Save Time with a Whip
+Save time with a whip

 Fixture, appliance and air conditioner whips are short sections of cable or flexible conduit that have not only the wires installed, but the connectors as well.
 Whips cost a lot more per foot but are a huge time-saver because you don’t need to mess around with cutting the armor.
 Whips are usually available in 4-ft., 6-ft. and 8-ft. lengths.

-Twist and Pull
+Twist and pull MC cable

 When removing a section of armor to expose the wires, twist the short end of cable counterclockwise as you pull the cable apart.
 If it feels like it’s taking too much pressure to separate, double-check that the cut went all the way through the armor.
 Don’t pull too hard or the armor could separate farther down the line.
 That’s a problem because damaged armor shouldn’t be installed, and you’d have to start over.

-Ground the Box
+Ground the box

 Whether it’s the first box in a line or the only one on an entire circuit, every metal box needs to be grounded.
 Grounding a box is as simple as connecting the incoming and outgoing ground wires to a pigtail, and then connecting the pigtail to the box with a grounding screw.

 Single-hole straps make for easy and sturdy supports.
-Avoid connecting them with nails or you’ll risk smashing the cable with a hammer.
-Install a strap within 12 in. of each box.
+Avoid connecting them with nails or you’ll risk smashing the MC cable with a hammer.
+Install a strap within 12 inches of each box.
 All subsequent straps need to be within 6 ft. of each other.
 When you’re routing cables, be sure to avoid sharp bends that could damage the cable sheath or the conductors.